whimsicalities/StructureTutorialMod/README.md

+note from whimsicalities: just forking this to experiment with worldgen a bit :)

 # Structure Tutorial Mod (Fabric)
 **How to register and generate jigsaw structures in 1.19.0+ Minecraft Fabric using nbt files!
 In fact, you can actually make structures using only json files in 1.18.2+ MC!**